armchair-traveller/fm-2-fylo-data-storage-component/README.md

 ### What I learned

 - I find it intriguing that I didn't have to adjust any of the markup moving to desktop dimensions.
 Though it might have been better if I did.
 - Recalled some stuff from my notes.
 Especially the tooltip.
 I rotated the corner of it 90degs and it... just worked, surprisingly.
-Also reviewed background properties and recalled that the shorthand is bad practice if you plan to override any of its individual properties later (which is likely and happened here).
+Also reviewed background properties and recalled that the shorthand is bad practice if you plan to override any of its individual properties later (which is likely, and happened here).
 - Interestingly, I realized that when you begin styling desktop dimensions, styling from the inside-out (bottom-up) is significantly easier than top-down.
 After that realization, things proceeded very very quickly, and I plan to apply this process to components, too.

 ### Continued development